Kidel/BG3_Spellfire/README.md

 - Spellfire Conversion: You can convert a certain number of spellfire charges to one Spell Slot of the corresponding level.
 - Create Spellfire Charge: You can create a spellfire charge once per long rest, absorbing a portion of your own magical power instead of spells targeting you.
 - Crown of Fire: The wielder can summon the crown of fire to nullify any magic in an area except from other spellfier wielders.

+#### Chosen of Mystra

+The Chosen of Mystra are mortals who have been blessed by the Weave.
+Due to this blessing they gained access to unprecedented magical power.
+Mystra's Chosen were all concerned with fighting evil and imbalances in the Weave.
+As a chosen, you're immune to poison and diseases, you gain resistance to all elements, you can teleport and use gifts such as the Mantle and Silver Fire.

+- Misty Step: You can teleport for free once per Short Rest.
+- Mantle: A powerful protective spell that gives increased AC, feather fall, protection from magic missiles, and immunity to repulsion.
+- Silver Fire: Unleash a beam of whitish magical flame known as silver fire.